ocf/ocfweb/ocfweb/docs/docs/staff/scripts/sorry.md

 reasoning to ~staff/User_Info.
 This reason will be read to future users running `check` on the sorried user.

-[Unsorrying](//ocf.io/docs/staff/scripts/unsorry/) a user is also possible.
+[[Unsorrying | doc staff/scripts/unsorry]] a user is also possible.

 If a user is sending too much mail, it may be easier to `nomail` the user instead of sorrying their account.
 This involves adding the user to `/etc/postfix/ocf/nomail` on anthrax, at which point their ability to send mail will be removed.

 See `how sorry` for more information on the sorry command itself.
-([how](//ocf.io/docs/staff/scripts/how/) views the script source)